 The best church accounting software should provide detailed transaction information and reports to key stakeholders, such as donors and the board of directors.
 Many churches can benefit from church management software that’s integrated with good accounting software.
-We evaluated several options and chose the six best church accounting programs:
+We evaluated the six best church accounting programs for churches:

 - Aplos: Best overall church accounting software